 - Always consider the cooking process, including any requirements to heat or whip the ingredients, since it will have an impact on your choice of sugar substitute.

-- Monk fruit sweetener is one of the most versatile natural sweetener options, while allulose is a great choice for recipes that involves heating the ingredients.
+- Monk fruit sweetener is one of the most versatile natural sweetener options, while allulose is a great choice for recipes that involve heating the ingredients.
 Both sweeteners are great for keto baking.

 Recipes with Keto Sweeteners